Ashby Pond Dredging and Environmental Improvements

 Hi, this is Anne Hurley.
 I’m just checking to find out what you’re doing about the turtles.
 Where are you placing them once they’re captured?
 Thanks

-Anne Hurley asked 9 months ago
+Anne Hurley asked about 1 year ago

 The project team will coordinate with local wildlife rescue organizations to reduce impacts to wildlife within Ashby Pond prior to construction.
 We do not have specific details yet, but options we are exploring include active relocation and strategic pond dewatering to encourage self-relocation.
 We are sensitive to the community concerns for wildlife impacts and will rely on local experts to help determine the best strategies for relocation.
 We will share details on the selected strategies and timing once we have developed the plan.